Police: Amtrak train conductor dies after falling from train in Westerly

 Westerly Police Chief Shawn Lacey told 12 News, it happened as the train was heading southbound approaching the Westerly station on the Friendship Street side.

-The conductor was preparing to stop the train when something must have happened causing her to fall and become caught underneath the train, according to Lacey.
+The conductor was preparing to stop the train when something happened causing her to fall and become caught underneath the train, according to Lacey.

 The Rhode Island Medical Examiner was called to the scene.

-Chief Lacey said Amtrak police are now handling the investigation and Westerly police are assisting.
+Chief Lacey said Amtrak police are now handling the investigation, with the assistance of Westerly police.

-Amtrak Northeast tweeted out that passengers on the impacted train have been provided alternate transportation.

 12 News has reached out to Amtrak for more details on the investigation.